Hansade2005/pixel-pilot/STRIPE_PRODUCT_SETUP.md

 - ✅ Tested the checkout flow
 - ✅ Verified subscription creation

-Your **Pixel Pilot subscription system** with monthly/yearly billing is ready for production! 🚀
+Your **PiPilot subscription system** with monthly/yearly billing is ready for production! 🚀

 **Need help?** Check the Stripe Dashboard or run the script again with a fresh API key.